-Lecturer in Russian, Faculty of Arts
+Lecturer in Russian and Slavonic Studies, Faculty of Arts

 I received my undergraduate degree in Modern and Medieval Languages (Russian and French) from the University of Cambridge, where I went on to study for an MPhil in European Literature and a PhD.
 Before coming to Nottingham I held the Max Hayward Fellowship in Russian Literature at St Antony's College, University of Oxford (2004-2005) and was a temporary lecturer in Russian at the University of Cambridge (2005-2007), where I taught Russian language and 19th and 20th century literature and culture.

-- Introduction to Soviet Culture (R81098)
+Introduction to Soviet Culture (R81098)

-- Introduction to Russian Literature: 20th Century (R81025)
+Introduction to Russian Literature: 20th Century (R81025)

-My current project is a monograph on the phenomenon of rock stardom in the last decades of the Soviet Union, which has the working title The Making of the Soviet Rock Star, 1968-1991.
-The chapters… read more
+My current project is the phenomenon of rock stardom in the last decades of the Soviet Union.
+I examine rock music's creation of meaning in the Soviet context from different perspectives, including… read more

 MCMICHAEL, POLLY, 2010.
 Uudesti syntynyt neuvostorock Idäntutkimus: The Finnish Review of East European Studies.
 3-16

 My PhD focused on the development of rock music culture in Leningrad before glasnost and on the texts, performances and personas of the singer-songwriters Boris Grebenshchikov (Akvarium) and Maik Naumenko (Zoopark).